Eliot-Roxbergh/notes_pinephone/README.md

 Applies to carriers Tre (altough they have no 2G ofc) and Telia:
 Calls work very well on 3G.
 But it seems like it doesn't want to connect calls on 4G (VoLTE should, in general, be possible but might need to explore.. see [1] [2]), either a text is received for the missed call (Telia) or it says for caller that you're "busy" (!)
 (Tre).
 2G works, although there is some (not too loud) constant interference on the speakers, also in case of bad coverage (or maybe it was a coincidence?) there might be bad interference getting transmitted to the other party.

-EDIT: VoLTE (4G calls) worked afted installing modem SDK (see later section Firmware).
+EDIT: VoLTE (4G calls) worked with Fello carrier afted installing modem SDK (see later section Firmware).
+Hallon carrier does still not work.

 Comment: When I tested 2G, hot swapping headset, I managed to crash mic?
 Regardless it did not work in calls, with headset or not before restart.